IN THIS ARTICLE

 A practical example of an implementation for a spawner is

-MultiplayerSample project .
-MultiplayerSample implements a “round robin”-style spawning system that gathers entities with
+MultiplayerSample Project .
+MultiplayerSample Project implements a “round robin”-style spawning system that gathers entities with

-OnPlayerLeave simply marks the entity passed in for removal.
+OnPlayerLeave event simply marks the entity that’s passed in for removal.

-For more information on the MultiplayerSample project, see the MultiplayerSample README .
+For more information about MultiplayerSample Project, refer to the MultiplayerSample README .